The Fortnight in September: Plot

 Dick works as a junior clerk in a stationer's office, a job that his father had found for him, but that he hates.
 He knows that his father is extremely proud, and is devastated that he is unable to feel grateful.
-Once a top athlete at his old school, he has become disillusioned at the school's poverty and its pretentiousness.
-Suddenly his thoughts take quite a new tack, and rather than anger he starts to feel a sense of obligation, realising he could do something to turn the sham pride of the school into reality.
+Once a top boy athlete at school, he has since become disillusioned at his old school's poverty and its pretentiousness.
+Suddenly his thoughts take quite a new tack, and instead of anger he starts to feel a sense of obligation, realising he could do something to turn the sham pride of the school into reality.
 He resolves to work towards a new career, perhaps architecture.

 At the beach, Mary bumps into Jessica, a girl of about her own age, who invites her to meet up that evening for a walk along the promenade.
-This is new and exciting for Mary, who lives a very restricted life as a dressmaker's assistant.
+This is new and exciting for Mary, who has a very restricted life as a dressmaker's assistant.
 Near the pier they make the acquaintance of two young men – one of whom, Pat, is an actor with a travelling theatre company.
 Mary and Pat meet regularly over several evenings, sitting in the public seats on the pier and taking the opportunity for some gentle flirtation.
 Their tentative romance ends naturally when Pat's company moves on.

 Mr Stephens is approached by a vulgar-looking man, Mr Montgomery, one of Jackson & Tidmarsh's richest and most important clients.
 He invites the family to tea at his luxurious but vulgar holiday home.
 Though the afternoon is a trial, all acquit themselves well, and Mr Stephens hopes that this contact will improve his standing in the eyes of his company's directors.

 Mrs Huggett seems ill and admits that she is finding it increasingly difficult to keep up the boarding house.
 Her regular guests are looking for higher quality accommodation and are not returning.
 Mr Stephens promises that the family will always support her, although he realises that the traditions he values cannot last forever.
 The family bid farewell to Mrs Huggett, who inquires whether they have found everything satisfactory.
 Mr Stephens replies that it is always all right at 'Seaview'.